Use Type Annotations#

 AsyncRestView and RestView can be parameterized, but this is optional.

-Without view generics, these handlers still work, but their types are broader.
+Without view generics, these methods still work, but their types are broader.
 With view generics, your editor can infer the concrete model, schema, and id types.

 class UserRead(fr.IDSchema[User]):